-Courses should be completed in about 12 weeks, but the timing is up to you.
+Courses can be completed in about 10 weeks, but the timing is up to you.

 Book returns should be made at the time of your final exam, or if you decide to discontinue your course.
 Be sure to complete a book return form.

 In addition to the non-refundable $40 marking fee that students pay for a course(s), there is a $50 student services fee which covers: guidance services, post-secondary application services, transcript services and materials.